 Based on an award-winning crime novel by Susanna Jones, ‘Earthquake Bird‘ follows a tale that works between the lines of a typical psycho-thriller crime drama and a hefty character-driven storyline.
-The first half of the film mostly reckons upon a linear story that, for the most part, drives you towards the mystery of a murder.
-But the second half brings in some unlikely plot twists that are mostly driven by flashbacks.
+The first half of the film mostly reckons upon a linear story that, for the most part, drives you toward the mystery of a murder.
+However, the second half brings in some unlikely plot twists that are mostly driven by flashbacks.

 Since the film tries to simultaneously juggle two different themes — one focuses on the perspective of the lead, while the other sheds light on the underlying mystery — as a viewer, you might, at times, lose track of what’s going on.
 This explainer will help you get a better understanding of the jagged yet inventive storyline of the film.
 SPOILER AHEAD!